-11.21.6.6.1 EDCA based Ranging session termination
+11.21.6.6.1 EDCA based Ranging session termination (#5229)

+An EDCA based Ranging session between an ISTA and its associated RSTA is considered to be terminated by those STAs after the issuance of either a MLME-DISASSOCIATE.indication or MLME-DISASSOCIATE.confirm primitive by their corresponding MLMEs following the rules described in 11.3.5 (Association, reassociation, and disassociation).

+An EDCA based Ranging session between an ISTA and its unassociated RSTA is considered to be terminated by those STAs after a successful association or reassociaton between those two STAs following the rules described in 11.3.5 (Association, reassociation, and disassociation).

 TGaz editor: Add the following text in P195L1 of 11az draft 3.1 as follows:

-11.21.6.6.2 TB Ranging and Non-TB Ranging session termination
+11.21.6.6.2 TB Ranging and Non-TB Ranging session termination (#5229)

+An EDCA based Ranging session between an ISTA and its associated RSTA is considered to be terminated by those STAs after the issuance of either a MLME-DISASSOCIATE.indication or MLME-DISASSOCIATE.confirm primitive by their corresponding MLMEs following the rules described in 11.3.5 (Association, reassociation, and disassociation).

+An EDCA based Ranging session between an ISTA and its unassociated RSTA is considered to be terminated by those STAs after a successful association or reassociaton between those two STAs following the rules described in 11.3.5 (Association, reassociation, and disassociation).

 TGaz editor: Revise the following paragraph in P149L19 of 11az draft 3.1 as follows:

 11.21.6.4.3.2 Polling Phase of TB Ranging

 If the available bandwidth does not allow for the polling of all ISTAs assigned to this availability window using a single TF Ranging Poll frame, the RSTA shall attempt to schedule one or more extra polling/sounding/reporting triplets within the availability window.
 The RSTA shall indicate the extra polling/sounding/reporting triplets by setting the More TF subfield in the Common Info field to and the RA field to the broadcast address in the TF Ranging Poll frame, and in TFs in subsequent Polling, Measurement Sounding and Measurement Reporting phases in the same availability window.
-If there are no additional polling/sounding/reporting triplets in the same availability window, the RSTA shall set the More TF subfield in the Common Info field to 0 and the RA field to the broadcast address in the TF Ranging Poll frame, and in TFs in subsequent Measurement Sounding and Measurement Reporting phases (#1978) in the same availability window.
+If there are no additional polling/sounding/reporting triplets in the same availability window, the RSTA shall set the More TF subfield in the Common Info field to 0 in the TF Ranging Poll frame, and in TFs in subsequent Measurement Sounding and Measurement Reporting phases (#1978) in the same availability window(#5196).

 TGaz editor: Revise the following paragraph in P48L6 of 11az draft 3.1 as follows: